mitdbg/brad/README.md

   --config-file path/to/your/config.yml` to add indexes to your deployment.
 - (07/02/2023) Re-run `./tools/install-dev.sh` to update your dependencies.
 We
   removed `aioodbc` and added `redshift_connector`.
+- (07/04/2023) Update your local `config.yml` file; add an entry for `sidecar_db`, which should point to a PostgreSQL-compatible DBMS that holds the entire dataset (used for supporting purposes).

 ### Generate IMDB workload